-It has been over a full year since North Carolina passed state legislature makings sports betting legal.
+It has been almost three years since North Carolina passed state legislature makings sports betting legal.
 Current state law limits betting to in-person at one of the state’s two Cherokee casinos.
-This article will break down the sportsbook options currently available to North Carolina residents.
+However, lots of folks expect North Carolina to finally go live with mobile sports betting in 2023.

 |Start Date||July 26, 2019|